SEO for Sydney NDIS & Allied Health Providers

 Non-compliance can result in sanctions — and a NDIS Commission sanction notice is publicly searchable, which will damage your online reputation far beyond SEO.

 Here's how to turn compliance into competitive advantage.
 Build a dedicated "Our Credentials" page that lists every professional membership, qualification, and registration your firm holds.
-Link out to the relevant registers — the NDIS Commission register, CPA Find an Therapist, and CA ANZ member directory.
+Link out to the relevant registers — the NDIS Commission register, the relevant industry association, and relevant industry directories.
 These outbound links to authoritative .gov.au and professional body domains signal legitimacy to Google, and the inbound links from member directories (when you claim your profiles) build your backlink profile.
-Most Sydney NDIS providers never bother claiming their NDIS Commission register listing or completing their CPA directory profile — each one is a free, high-authority backlink your competitors are leaving on the table.
+Most Sydney NDIS providers never bother claiming their NDIS Commission register listing or completing their industry directory profile — each one is a free, high-authority backlink your competitors are leaving on the table.

 Want a custom SEO roadmap?

-Our Sydney-based SEO specialists will review your entire digital presence and deliver a practical, prioritised strategy — zero jargon, zero lock-in contracts.
+Our Sydney SEO specialists have deep experience with NDIS and allied health providers — we'll review your digital presence and deliver a prioritised strategy focused on attracting NDIS participants and referrers — no lock-in contracts.

 Local SEO Playbook: Owning the Map Pack